 Effective project management is all about organizing your time and resources wisely to get work done.
 But did you know that time tracking can help you better control your project budget?

-Below we’ll tell you exactly how time tracking can help you manage your budget no matter whether you’re working on a fixed-fee or time and material project, and why tracking non-billable time is important too.
+Below we’ll tell you exactly how time tracking can help you manage your budget no matter whether you’re working on a fixed-fee or time and material project, and why tracking non-billable hours is important too.

-Why tracking project budgets matters?
+Why project budget tracking matters?

 If you’re running your own company, or even working freelance, your project fee strategies will always somehow be connected with the time you spend doing work.